bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

       }
     ]
     ```
-Let's say you want to find the purchases the client with `userId=2` was unsatisfied with.
+Let's now find purchases the client with `userId=2` was unsatisfied with.
 Assuming that a disappointing purchase has a rating lower than 5,
 you can execute the following query to obtain the results.
 ```graphql